 Ultimately, the essential thing that will help you complete your renovation process with the same level of sanity you went into with it is the matter of Budget.

-Dollars to donuts - You will face unexpected expenses in your renovation budget.
-This is a fact!
-Accept it!
-And there's not much you can do about it.
+Dollars to donuts - No way around it - You are going to face unexpected expenses in your renovation budget.
+Accept it! there's not much you can do about it.

 You must know that certain things cannot be planned in advance.
-For example, Suppose you wish to fix your home plumbing system.
+For example, Suppose you're planning on fixing your home plumbing system.
 Still, the contractor will know its current condition only after he destroys what covers it (walls/floor).
 So right now, you are only aware of the demolition cost, And you have no idea how much more you will have to spend next.
 Even the contractor himself can't give you answers beyond that.

-By the way, one of the characteristics of a reliable contractor is his ability to inform you when he doesn't know 'things.'
-Unlike other charlatans who are always ready with quick and shady answers.
+By the way, one of the characteristics of a reliable contractor is his ability to openly and honestly inform you when he doesn't know 'things.'
+(Unlike some charlatans, who are always ready with quick and shady answers).

-It would be best if you give expression to this insight in your overall budget planning.
+It would be best to express in writing this insight in your overall budget planning.
 You can indicate it under the - "Unexpected expenses" rubric.

 Do your homework thoroughly before the work begins.
 Understand your needs and, accordingly - your financial capabilities.

-Then, go out there and conduct in-depth market research about the contractor and his capabilities (Don't be shy to demand portfolios from his previous works) and the expected/Unexpected costs.
+Then, go out there and conduct in-depth market research about your contractor's capabilities (Don't be shy about demanding portfolios from his previous works) and the expected/unexpected costs.
 Don't be timid to compare prices.
 It will save you a lot of money and unnecessary future frustration.

-Once you have figured out who are the contractors you can afford, write down your budget as detailed as possible.
+Once you have figured out who the contractors are that you can afford, write down your budget as detailed as possible.

-Many people's well-known mistake is getting carried away with the expenses without realizing what they can afford.
+Many people's well-known mistake is getting carried away with expenses without realizing what they can afford.

 Even if your wife (or husband) is highly interested in a new Italian marble, only do it if you can afford it.

-Renovation is characterized by brutal honesty.
+Renovation is like a little child - it is characterized by brutal honesty.
 Suppose you have decided to "go wild" and invest money you do not have in products that are too expensive.
 In that case, you will quickly find no money left for the rest of your plans (basic stuff), and your home will look like a small construction site.
 Pretty suck.